Jayron003/Market_Research/README.md

 2. App rating trend: The Irorun app rating showed a rapid increase from 2020 to early 2021, followed by a slight decline in momentum during 2021.
 However, the rating has been gradually rising since then, suggesting overall customer satisfaction and positive experiences.

 3. Response time: Statistically, there is a 50% chance of receiving an early reply (within <=2 days).
-This indicates that the majority of customers received timely responses, which is a positive aspect of customer support.
+This indicates that an average number of customers received timely responses.

 These findings highlight the differing customer experiences and satisfaction levels between Urgent10k and Irorun.
 Urgent10k had a higher proportion of dissatisfied customers, longer response times, and a higher percentage of no responses or late replies.
 On the other hand, Irorun received positive customer feedback, shorter response times, and a higher chance of receiving early replies.
 These insights can inform the respective companies' strategies for improving customer satisfaction and response times.